belle2/basf2/online_book/basf2/roe.rst

 .. tip::

-    These are example cuts, please use official guidelines from Charged or Neutral Performance groups to set up your own selection.
+    These are example cuts, please use official guidelines from Charged or Neutral Performance groups to set up your own selection in a "real" analysis.

 .. admonition:: Exercise